 Both administrative and medical alternatives to MBBS are those professionals who coordinate activities related to organ donation and transplantation.
 They liaise with medical, paramedical and non-medical personnel and may be involved in various stages of the process, from meeting with donors and recipients to post-surgical care and follow-up.
 This role demands both medical and administrative tasks.

 They are in charge of keeping on top of medical imaging programs such as X-Rays, CT scans, ultrasounds, and MRIs.
 They ensure to meet the correct professional standards.

 Academic medicine is another viable career after MBBS where the doctors not only engages in clinical practice but also provide their knowledge teaching medical students and taking part in various research programs.
 Many senior doctors opt for this career option and settle down with a handsome salary.

-Nowadays, a career in sports medicine is another one of the most sought after careers because of their dynamic and high profile client base which also includes regular travel abroad.
+Nowadays, a career in sports medicine is another one of the most sought-after careers because of its dynamic and high-profile client base which also includes regular travel abroad.
 The sports doctor’s career can earn you the best salary amongst all other competitive careers.

 MBBS graduates can appear for UPSC exams and can serve the nation in a positive way.

 Investment banks help companies obtain funds and offer advice on mergers, acquisitions and equity research.
 As a healthcare equity research analyst, you could use your medical background to give advice on parts of the health industry such as biotech companies.
 Learn more about investment banking careers.

 Data Analytics and Health Informatics are also two excellent career options for MBBS graduates who have got a love for Numbers and Analytics.
 Read more about health informatics careers and jobs.

 A growing number of clinical doctors who are heading to business schools to bag lucrative opportunities in streams like healthcare consulting, hoping to turn entrepreneurs someday.